binxio/cfn-postgresql-user-provider/README.md

 	--template-body file://cloudformation/demo-stack.json
 aws cloudformation wait stack-create-complete  --stack-name cfn-database-user-provider-demo
 ```
+It will create a postgres database too, so it is quite time consuming...

 ## Conclusion
 With this solution users and databases can be provisioned just like a database.